ScotRob77/alien_invasion_2022/README.md

 There are no known bugs

 ***
-## Deployment
+# Deployment

 The site was deployed to Heroku.
 The steps to deploy are as follows:
-  1. Log in to Heroku.
-  2. Click "Create new app".
-  3. Choose app name and choose a region.
+* On the Heroku dashboard, select "New" and click "Create new app"
+  * Create a unique app name
+  * Select your region
-  4. Click "Create app".
+  * Click "Create app"
-  5. Navigate to the "settings" tab.
+* Go to the settings tab:
-  6. "Click "Reveal Config Vars".
+  * Scroll down to the config vars section and select "Reveal Config Vars"
+  * Add necessary config vars
-  7. Add Config Var in Heroku's Settings.
-The key is PORT and the value is 8000
+  * In this case, in the key field enter "PORT" and the value field enter "8000"
+  * Click "Add"
+  * Scroll down to Buildpacks and click "Add buildpack"
+  * Add the necessary buildpacks.
+  * In this case, select "python" and click "Save changes"
+  * Then, select "node.js" and click "Save changes"
+* Go to the Deploy tab:
+  * Select GitHub and confirm connection to GitHub account
+  * Search for the repository and click "Connect"
-  8. Scroll down to "Buildpacks".
+  * Scroll down to the deploy options
-  9. Click "Add Buildpack".
-  10. First add "python", click save.
-  11. Second add "nodejs", click save.

-### Automated Deployments from GitHub disabled by Heroku.

-Follow the steps below to deploy from your Gitpod workspace:
-  1. Open the terminal.
-  2. command: heroku login -i
-  3. Get your app name from heroku.
-  4. command: heroku apps
-  5. Set the heroku remote.
-(Replace <app_name> with your actual app name and remove the <> characters)
-  6. command: heroku git:remote -a <app_name>
-  7. Add and commit any changes to your code if applicable
-  8. command: git add . && git commit -m "Deploy to Heroku via CLI"
-  9. Push to both GitHub and Heroku
-  10. command: git push origin main
-  11. command: git push heroku main
+  * Select automatic deploys if you would like automatic deployment with each new push to the GitHub repository
+  * In manual deploy, select which branch to deploy and click "Deploy Branch"
+  * Heroku will start building the app
+* The link to the app can be found at the top of the page by clicking "Open app"

+The live site can be found here: [Alien Invasion 2022](https://alien-invasion-2022.herokuapp.com/)

+## Cloning/Forking
+* In the GitHub repository, click the "Code" button.
+* Select "HTTPS" and copy the URL.
+* Open Git Bash and navigate to the repository where you would like to locate the cloned repository.
+* Type "git clone" followed by the copied URL.
+* Press enter to create the clone.

 ## Credits

 * [Am I Responsive:](http://ami.responsivedesign.is) Checking the responsive
 * [Lucid App](https://lucid.app/documents#/dashboard) Used to create the Flowchart
-* [Aminah Mardiyyah Rufai](https://mardiyyah.medium.com/a-simple-hangman-learnpythonthroughprojects-series-10-fedda58741b) Was used for the original layout of code
+* [Aminah Mardiyyah Rufai](https://mardiyyah.medium.com/a-simple-hangman-learnpythonthroughprojects-series-10-fedda58741b) I used this for the initial layout of the game
+* [SJE Collins](https://github.com/SJECollins) Used the steps for the deployment

 ### Acknowledgements